How to Play 9-Ball Pool – Blatt Billiards

 Billiard Balls / 9 ball game

 A push out is a variation of the standard rules.
 After a legal break, the player taking the second turn can declare a push out.
-A push out is a legal shot that allows the player to hit the cue ball into a better position without having to hit the lowest number ball or having to drive the cue ball or another ball to a rail.
+A push out is a legal shot that allows the player to hit the cue ball into a better position.
+This is without having to hit the lowest number ball or having to drive the cue ball or another ball to a rail.

 Any balls pocketed during a push out are left pocketed, except for the 9-ball, which is placed back onto the table.
 Nor does it count as a foul.
 Immediately after the push out shot, the incoming player can choose to take their turn or pass.
 Now, play progresses as usual.